vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/icon.md

 [Iconfont](https://iconfont.cn) is a vector icon management and communication platform created by Alimama MUX.

-The designer uploads the icon to the Iconfont platform, and the user can customize the download of icons in a variety of formats, and the platform can also convert the icon into a font, which is convenient for front-end engineers to freely adjust and call.
+The designer uploads the icon to the Iconfont platform, and the user can customize the download of icons in a variety of formats.
+Users can also convert the icon into a font.

 ### How to use